“If love could have saved you,

 This did not happen because she was not loved enough.
 My sister was, still is and always will be, loved immensely.
 It was not an act of selfishness; in fact, it was very much the opposite.
 She did not end her life to cause us pain, she did it to end her own.
 It did not happen because she was not strong enough.
 My sister is stronger and braver than anyone I have ever known.
 To go through life weighed down by severe depression is incomprehensible to someone who is lucky enough to have never experienced it.
 She fought hard for many, many years – literally for her life.
 Her decision was acted out by the voice of depression; a voice of absolute hopelessness, of believing that death was more bearable than living another day.
 We as human beings instinctively want to live.
 Depression is so powerful that it engulfs our most primitive and strongest human instincts with an effortless, crushing force.
 Clinical depression grows, like a disease.
 It starts out benign, then it slowly consumes your whole entire being, leaving you with only a shell of the person you once were.

 During university, I studied psychology and spent most of my time trying to find different ways to pull my sister out of depression.
 Elizabeth’s illness and everything around it consumed so much of my mental energy, I barely had room for anything else.
 I felt like I was in an almost constant state of worry and dread.
-I remember running home in joy that maybe I found a way that just might make her happy again.
-It breaks my heart because I can just picture her sitting so keenly on the edge of her bed listening to me and taking notes, saying “talk a bit slower I didn’t get that last part.”
+I remember running home after learning something new and feeling like maybe I found a way that just might make her happy again.
+It breaks my heart because I can picture her sitting so keenly on the edge of her bed listening to me and taking notes, saying “talk a bit slower I didn’t get that last part.”
 Then faking enthusiasm and telling me she feels “happier already” and me leaving her room feeling so proud of myself for finally getting through.
 But I never got through.
 I used to get so mad at her for being lazy and unproductive, not realising the effects of her depression combined with her prescribed medications caused severe exhaustion.
 The very aspect of getting out of bed was excruciating for her.
-After she died I was prescribed one of the exact same medications she was on to numb my own sadness.
+After she died, I was prescribed one of the exact same medications she was on to numb my own sadness.
 I remember standing there in the pharmacy and staring at the bottle for a few minutes before swallowing a pill and entering a state of dreamy numbness; a feeling of a complete disconnection from reality and fighting through exhaustion.
 I finally, only then, could understand.

-When my sister was depressed it felt like watching her drown and not being able to do anything to help.
+When my sister was depressed, it felt like watching her drown and not being able to do anything to help.
 It felt like no matter what me or my parents did, she’d just keep getting sucked under.
 I’d literally try everything and anything I could think of, eventually collapsing in tears.
 I would get so angry that I would take my anger out on Elizabeth.
 I’d scream and yell and tell her I wanted nothing to do with her or the family anymore.
 I would storm out of the house and retreat to my friend’s place for a few days.
-Eventually, I’d return home late at night, slowly open the front door and catch eyes with her sitting on the couch eating pickles, watching Cold Case Files and looking at me like ‘can we stop fighting now?’
+Eventually, I’d return home late at night, slowly open the front door and catch eyes with her sitting on the couch eating pickles, watching Cold Case Files, and looking at me like ‘can we stop fighting now?’

 I just love my sister so much.
 I could never give up on her.
-So I would just sit down on the couch, ask her about the TV show and she’d look at me with a big smile and continue to explain every detail to me.
+So, I would just sit down on the couch, ask her about the TV show and she’d look at me with a big smile and continue to explain every detail to me.

 Elizabeth’s brain chemistry was different to that of someone who isn’t depressed.
 When her depression hit it was like throwing a bucket of black paint on a beautifully vivid, colourful painting.
 It took the core of who she was away.
 It stole her creativity and smothered her spark.
 Growing up we used to have fiery arguments with each other, it would be over something small like who got the front seat.
-Hair would be pulled, tears would be shed and my parents would roll their eyes and beg us to please grow up.
+Hair would be pulled; tears would be shed and my parents would roll their eyes and beg us to please grow up.
 But as we got older and her depression set in, she just didn’t have the energy.
 I remember instigating fights and she would simply shrug her shoulders and walk away.
 It hurt me more than a fight ever could to see her like that.
 Looking back now, this was a clear sign that a real problem was developing, I kept thinking it would fade.
 But it didn’t.

 If you believe this happened because of faulty parenting, please know that my sister and I were raised in the same family and were together every step of the way.
-I have bad days just like everyone else but I have never been clinically depressed, nor have I ever felt suicidal.
+I have bad days just like everyone else, but I have never been clinically depressed, nor have I ever felt suicidal.
 My parents did everything to provide us with the best life they could.
 I really don’t know how or why her depression developed.
 It just did.
 Similarly, I don’t know why my grandma developed Alzheimer’s disease when she spent her life as an accountant and kept her mind active by doing crossword puzzles every night before bed.
 When my grandma struggles to remember things, no one would dare blame her because we know that it’s out of her control.
 Depression falls into the same category in that it is uncontrollable and sometimes develops completely randomly.
 Both deserve equal amounts of empathy.

 I know in my heart that my family and I did everything we could to save my sister.
 I know that my sister did not want to die, she just wanted the pain to end.
 I wish I could’ve taken her pain away, I never wished for anything more desperately than that.
 But it didn’t work, my love for my sister was not enough to save her from depression.

 However, I do not want my sister to be defined by her depression.
 I want those who knew her to remember her for the energy she brought to them before depression took it away.
 I want her to be remembered for her pure kind-hearted generosity.
-For those Christmas’ when she’d send us a large, wrapped box written in a decorative calligraphic font “~ The Hetherington’s ~” even though we told her repeatedly we wanted nothing.
+For those Christmas’ when she’d send us a large, wrapped box written in a decorative calligraphic font “~ The Hetherington’s ~” even though we told her repeatedly we didn’t want anything.
 Or for those times when she literally had homeless people over to her place for dinner.
 I want her to be remembered for her sense of humour and that infectious laughter that made everyone smile.

 I think because I lost my big sister that I feel an instinctual need to stand up for her.
 I can’t allow her legacy to be one of pain and sadness.
 I can’t allow whispers and judgements to be made when no one understands the whole story.
 I want Elizabeth’s legacy to be filled with hope and joy because hers ended in the opposite.
 I hope it inspires people to be supportive and encouraging to others.
 To listen when someone is hurting, even if you can’t understand why.
 Just listen.
-Never minimize a person’s suffering by comparing it to another’s.
+Never minimise a person’s suffering by comparing it to another’s.
 What hurts one may not be a concern to another; we all feel and interpret things differently.

 I hope anyone out there suffering from a mental illness knows that they are not alone; that those negative, poisonous, self-defeating thought patterns are not facts.
 I want them to know that they deserve to be here just as much as anyone else.